PAHdb/pyPAHdb/docs/source/design.rst

 .. figure:: figures/fig_flowchart.png
    :align: center

-   Pypahdb flowchart.
+   PyPAHdb flowchart.
 (1) Astronomical spectroscopic data is loaded from FITS or ASCII files.
 (2) A highly over-sampled pre-computed matrix of PAH spectra is loaded and interpolated onto the wavelength grid of the astronomical observations.
 Database-fitting is performed using a